Elizabeth Kemp: Personal life

 Kemp married actor Michael Margotta in New York City in 1984.
 They separated in June 1991 and later divorced.

 Death

 Kemp died of cancer on September 1, 2017, in Venice, Los Angeles, at age 65.
 She received several public tributes from former students Bradley Cooper, Hugh Jackman and Lady Gaga.

 The 2018 film A Star Is Born is dedicated to her memory.

+Recognition and awards

+Kemp became a lifetime member of The Actors Studio in 1975.

+She received the GLAAD Award for her work on L.A.
+Law (1986).